Chris WeidmanvsAnderson Silva

 Setup

-UFC 162 at the MGM Grand Garden Arena.
-Anderson Silva entered as the longest-reigning UFC champion in history — 7 years as middleweight champion, 16-fight UFC win streak, 10 consecutive title defenses.
-Chris Weidman, 9-0 as a professional, was an Olympic-level wrestler from Ray Longo / Matt Serra's camp in New York.
-He was the first credentialed wrestler Silva had faced since Chael Sonnen.
+UFC 162 was held at the MGM Grand Garden Arena in Las Vegas.
+Anderson Silva entered as the longest-reigning UFC champion in history — 7 years as middleweight champion, 16-fight UFC win streak, 10 consecutive title defenses, the entire middleweight contender ladder having been beaten and re-beaten.
+Chris Weidman, 9-0 as a professional, was an Olympic-level wrestler from Ray Longo and Matt Serra's camp in New York.
+He was the first credentialed wrestler Silva had faced since Chael Sonnen, and the first opponent of his championship era whose wrestling pedigree (Hofstra University NCAA Division I wrestling) exceeded Silva's defensive grappling.

 The fight